iFork/fullstack-hy2020.github.io/src/content/2/en/part2d.md

 }
 ```

-We add a button to the component and assign its event handler as the <em>toggleImportance</em> function passed in the component's props.
+We add a button to the component and assign its event handler as the `toggleImportance` function passed in the component's props.

-The <i>App</i> component defines an initial version of the <em>toggleImportanceOf</em> event handler function and passes it to every <i>Note</i> component:
+The *App* component defines an initial version of the `toggleImportanceOf` event handler function and passes it to every *Note* component:

 ```js
 const App = () => {